Corundum Properties, Facts and Photos

 Corundum Hardest Mineral After Diamond

-On Mohs scale of mineral hardness corundum grades 9.
-Diamond which is the hardest mineral on Earth grades 10.
-Although only one grade higher it's four times as hard.
+On Mohs scale of hardness corundum grades 9.
+Diamond which is the hardest mineral grades 10.
+Although only one grade higher diamond is four times as hard.

 With the presence of chromium corundum turns red.
-Depending on the amount present other impurities including iron and titanium can cause different colours including blue yellow and black.
+Depending on how much is present other impurities including iron and titanium cause different colours including blue, yellow and black.

 Red corundum is known as ruby whilst all other colours are sapphire.

 The optical phenomenon known as asterism can often be seen when inclusions of rutile are present.
 These stones are known as star ruby or star sapphire.

 To be fully appreciated the stone must be cut as a cabochon.

 The red corundum at the top of our article is on display in the Natural History Museum Los Angeles.